 In March 2016 our faculty were recognized as the most productive researchers in the United States.
 We publish our research in the leading criminal justice and criminology journals that influence practice and science.
 We also collaborate closely with criminal justice system agencies and community organizations on projects that improve the administration of justice and improve the quality of life in communities.

 The Department of Criminal Justice and Criminology offers several undergraduate and graduate degree programs, including B.S. and B.A. in Criminal Justice, B.S. and B.A. in Victim Studies, M.S. in Criminal Justice, M.A. in Criminal Justice and Criminology, M.S. in Criminal Justice Leadership and Management, M.S. in Victim Services Management, and Ph.D. in Criminal Justice.
-In early 2016, U.S. News and World Report ranked our on-line M.S.
-Criminal Justice degree program #3 nationally.
+In early 2017 U.S. News and World Report ranked our on-line degree programs #1 in the United States.

 Come study and collaborate with one of the leading groups of scholars in the United States.
 Our faculty have teaching and research expertise in victimology, criminology, policing, corrections, and legal issues.

-- Two new tenure-track assistant professors joined our Department this semester:
+- Two tenure-track assistant professors joined our Department this academic year:

-- Dr. Eryn O'Neal from Arizona State University.
+- Dr. Eryn O'Neal earned her Ph.D. from Arizona State University.
 Eryn's research interests include intimate partner sexual assault, arrest and charging decisions in sexual assault and intimate partner cases, and post-structural approaches in feminist theory.

-- Mr. Daniel Butler from the University of Nebraska Omaha.
+- Mr. Daniel Butler earned his Ph.D. from the University of Nebraska Omaha.
 Daniel is engaged in cutting edge research related to administrative segregation and institutional and community corrections.

-- Dr. Danielle Boisvert, in collaboration with faculty and students, is collecting various biological measures and genetic samples to study how biology and the environment interact to predict antisocial behaviors.
+- Dr. Danielle Boisvert, in collaboration with faculty and students from across campus, is analyzing biological data from over 600 undergraduate students to study how biology and the environment interact to predict antisocial behaviors.